 |Entry Requirements:||Two grade 5s and three 4s in five subject areas at GCSE, to include a minimum of a grade 4 in Mathematics and English Language.|

 How do we decide what behaviour is criminal?
 How do we explain why people commit crime?
-What makes someone a serial killer or abusive to their families?
 These are all questions you will explore on the WJEC Level 3 Diploma in Criminology.
-With a focus on applied learning, you will gain the understanding to evaluate the impact of criminological theories on policy making.
-This qualification combines controlled assessments and external exams, allowing you to develop a range of valuable skills while exploring intriguing topics.
+With focus on applied learning, you will gain the understanding to evaluate the impact of criminological theories on policy making.

 What will I learn?